Written by Ada’s Medical Knowledge Team

 While uncommon, in susceptible people gastroenteritis can be an adverse effect of certain medications.
 These include:

 In addition, gastroenteritis can be triggered by the ingestion of heavy metals such as lead, mercury and arsenic.
 It can also be caused by plant toxins, in the case of ingesting poisonous plants and mushrooms.
-If any of these causes are suspected, medical advice should be sought without delay.
-People experiencing possible symptoms of gastroenteritis can also use the free Ada app to carry out a symptom assessment.
+9 If any of these causes are suspected, medical advice should be sought without delay.